mterh/9V-Stereo-return-microphone-preamplifier/README.md

 ## Overview
 This circuit is a **microphone preamplifier** designed to make dynamic microphones compatible with **guitar pedals**.
 It provides sufficient gain to raise microphone-level signals to typical pedal operating levels while maintaining low-noise performance.

-Because the unit is intended for **live use**, **48 V phantom power is not included**—adding it would require a more complex power section and a non-standard supply.
-The device operates from a standard **9 V DC** pedal supply.
+Because the unit is intended for live use, 48 V phantom power is not included.
+Aadding it would have required a more sophisticaed power section and power supply differing from the standard 9V DC used with other effect pedals.
+Since this was my first time working with a microcontroller and programming in c I closely followed this tutorial (https://www.amplifiedparts.com/tech-articles/relay-true-bypass-switching-3) for controlling the relais.

 ## Features